[nginx] Explaining how to view, configure, and locate access logs

 • Domain: example.com

-* Because it is a localhost environment, access by rewriting hosts
+* Because it is a localhost environment, access it using hosts rewrite

-If you want to check the access log first, we recommend opening it with the less load command.
+If you want to check the access log first, we recommend opening it with the less command, which has a low load.

 less /var/log/nginx/access.log

-I built a site in my local environment that accepts example.com, and excerpted some of the logs when accessed from a browser.
+I created a site in my local environment that accepts requests at example.com, and excerpted some of the logs when I accessed it from a browser

-This is the log output when accessing the top page (index.html) of example.com and the FAQ page (FAQ.html) from there.
+This is the log that is output when you access the top page (index.html) of example.com and the FAQ page (FAQ.html) from there

-The first IP address and time are easy to understand, but the rest may be difficult to understand, so I will explain them by comparing them with the setting items.
+The initial IP address and time are easy to understand, but the rest may be more difficult to understand, so I will explain them by comparing them with the settings items

-The "log_format main" part defines the format name with the name "main".
+The "log_format main" section defines the format name as "main",

-After that, the format of what content is to be output is lined up [nginx variables + hyphens, square brackets, etc. to arrange the display].
+followed by format of what content to output, and [nginx variables + hyphens, brackets, etc. to format the display].

-log format Content Access log 2️⃣ value Remarks column
+Log Format Content Access log 2️⃣ values Remarks column

-the LB IP is recorded when going through the LB.
+the IP address of the LB is recorded when the request is made via the LB.

-$remote_user Username specified for Basic authentication - (blank) Basic authentication is often used
+$remote_user The username specified for basic authentication - (blank) Basic authentication is often used

 during development and maintenance, so